TransVault/documentation/onboard/onboard.md

 ## Creating a Workflow

-A workflow is an essential element of onboarding.
-It consists of a number of workflow steps which will be executed in order to process a user or a group of users.
+A workflow is an essential element of TransVault OnBoard.
+It consists of a number of workflow steps which will be executed in order to process a user or group of users.

-The workflow template system is flexible and can be used to create simple and complex workflows to suit the particular onboarding requirements.
+The workflow template system is flexible and can be used to create both simple and complex workflows to suit the particular OnBoard requirements.
 In order to get started, we'll go through an example of creating a simple workflow to send out emails to a user and an administrator.

 All of the workflow template activities take place on the Workflows tab and are described below.